Making big financial mistakes can sabotage the comfort of your golden years. You can wreck even the best-laid plans with a single poor choice.

 Mistake 8: Investing too conservatively

 As retirement grows nearer, it seems prudent to invest more conservatively.
-But you could live another 20 years.
-Savings held too conservatively shrink due to inflation.
+But you could live another 20 or 30 years.
+Savings held too conservatively shrink because of inflation.
 A portion of your funds needs to grow.

-“Never taking risk means taking a different risk,” Stacy says.
+“Never taking risk means taking a different risk,” Stacy Johnson says.